roxma/envrc-rs/README.md

-# envrc - Auto source bash .envrc of your workspace
+# envrc - Auto source .envrc of your workspace

 ## Wny?